TalTech-HPC-Centre/user-guides-source/docs/ondemand.md

-# OnDemand.md
+# OnDemand

-OnDemand is a graphical user interface that allows access to HPC via a web browser.
+OnDemand ([available at https://ondemand.hpc.taltech.ee](https://ondemand.hpc.taltech.ee)) is a graphical user interface that allows access to HPC via a web browser.
 Within the OnDemand environment users can access to a HPC files, submit jobs to a cluster, monitor jobs and HPS resources, run interactive applications like Jupyter.

 The default desktop environment is xfce, which is configurable, lightweight and fast.